cohesity/cohesity_sdk/cohesity_sdk/helios/docs/FailoverApi.md

             ),
         ],
-    ) # ObjectLinkingRequest | Specifies the paramteres to create links between replicated objects and failover objects.
+    ) # ObjectLinkingRequest | Specifies the paramteres to create links between replicated objects and failover objects. access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Linking between replicated objects and failover objects
 	client.failover.object_linkage(id, body)
+except ApiException as e:
+	print("Exception when calling FailoverApi->object_linkage: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Linking between replicated objects and failover objects
+	client.failover.object_linkage(id, body, access_cluster_id=access_cluster_id, region_id=region_id)
 except ApiException as e:
 	print("Exception when calling FailoverApi->object_linkage: %s\n" % e)
 ```